Authentication with Tyk OAS

 OAuth

 The oauth2 securityScheme type tells your Tyk Gateway to expect an API with the OAuth authentication method configured.
-The OAuth authorisation mechanism needs to be enabled on the Tyk configuration side with a few details.
+The OAuth authorization mechanism needs to be enabled on the Tyk configuration side with a few details.

 Example: